arindamroy1002/Digital-Library-Book-Management-System/README.md

-# Library Management System (Swing GUI)
+# Digital Library Book Management System

 ## 📌 Overview
-The **Library Management System** is a **Java Swing GUI application** that enables librarians to efficiently manage a collection of books.
+The **Digital Library Book Management System** is a **Java Swing GUI application** that enables librarians to efficiently manage a collection of books.
 This system allows users to **add, update, search, delete, and view books** in a graphical interface.

 ## 🎯 Features
 ✅ **Add a Book** – Input Book ID, Title, Author, Genre, and Availability Status.